matthew1809/Twilio-moltin/README.md

 In order to use this repo, you'll need to follow three steps:

-1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin credentials.
+1. Deploy the application to Heroku and [set the config variables](https://devcenter.heroku.com/articles/config-vars) to those in `.env.example`, replacing the placeholders with your own variables.

-*You will also need to specify whether or not to enable the promotions functionality via env variable.
-To enable it, set the variable called `promotions_enabled` to "yes"*

 2. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
 You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.